bumptech/glide/_posts/2017-04-20-migrating.md

 crossFade()
 animate()
 ```

-Options that control transitions from placeholders to images and/or between thumbnails and the full image have been moved into [``TransitionOptions``][13].
+Options that control cross fades and other transitions from placeholders to images and/or between thumbnails and the full image have been moved into [``TransitionOptions``][13].

 To apply transitions (formerly animations), use one of the transition options that matches the type of resource you're requesting: